 The purpose of the RC zone is to protect and preserve natural, wilderness, and scientific study areas that are critical to environmental quality within Butte County.
 Standards for the RC zone are intended to protect sensitive natural resources and to provide limited recreational and commercial recreational uses for the enjoyment of Butte County residents and visitors.
-Per-mitted land uses in the RC zone include livestock grazing and limited recreational and commercial recreational and commercial recreational, open space, or research.
+Per-mitted land uses in the RC zone include livestock grazing and limited recreational and commercial recreational uses that do not detract from the area's value for habitat, open space, or research.
 The minimum permitted parcel size in the RC zone is 40 acres.
 The RC zone allows for one single-family home per parcel.
 The RC zone implements the Resource Conservation land use designation in the General Plan.
 Mining may be considered by a Mining Permit in this zone when it will result in an improvement or no degradation of the habitat area as the end use pursuant to the Surface Mining and Reclamation Act.